johancyprich/FormatPhone/README.md

 <h2>Return Value:</h2>
 <p>If a valid phone number was created, it will be returned as a string.
 Otherwise,
-the string returned will be NaN is phone number could not be parsed.
-If an empty string is being parsed, the function will exit and return the empty string instead of NaN.</p>
+the string returned will be "*** ERROR ***" if the phone number could not be parsed.
+If an empty string is being parsed, the function will exit and return the empty string instead of the error message.</p>

 <h2>How to Install Script in uPlan</h2>